Brainsware/bacon-site/Views/Howdoido/howdoido.markdown

 ## Installation {#installation}

 The bare minimum to get started with Bacon is PHP (>= 5.4.0) and composer.
-You can either install those from http://php.net/ and http://getcomposer.org/ or via your distribution.
+You can either install those from [php.net](http://php.net/) and
+[getcomposer.org](http://getcomposer.org/) respectively, or via your distribution.
 This tutorial will not go into details of how to do that.

 Once you have PHP and composer set up, you can create a skeleton project with the following: